ezagroba/mob-testing/mob-testing.md

 - 90-minute sessions every week
 - about 45 sessions
 - 3 operating systems shared
+- about a million times asked for a different level of abstraction

 Notes:
 - @ez Outlook fact-check needed on session and bug numbers, also can't figure out why the bullets are centered just on this slide